rhilconsultants/HELM-ArgoCD-Lab/Lab2/Lab2_part_3.md

           servicePort: 8080
     ```

-    and a 2 folders named "charts" and "templates", in each one of them create an empty file named ".gitkeep"
+    and a 2 folders named "charts" and "templates", in each one of them create an empty file named ".gitkeep",
     the folder and files should look something like this:

     ![subchart-folder](https://github.com/rhilconsultants/Application-Deployment-Workshop/blob/main/Class%20artifacts/sub-chart-folder-n-files.png)